0PkCk0/Mobile_Metherological_Station/AI_detection/README.md

 An important aspect is the initialization of the static tflite::MicroMutableOpResolver<5> micro_op_resolver;.
 Allocating the correct amount of memory to execute the model is crucial.
 Pay close attention to constexpr int kTensorArenaSize = 104 * 1024; to prevent errors during execution.

 ---------------------------------------------------------------------------
+## image_provider.*
-The image_provider.* module comprises several functionalities crucial for image processing within our application:
+This module comprises several functionalities crucial for image processing within our application:
 Camera Initialization: app_camera_init initializes the camera to capture images.
 Buffer Allocation: We allocate a buffer to store pixels for display on the LCD screen.
 GetImage Function: This function, GetImage, holds significant importance as it determines which pixels are fed into the model and which are displayed on LCD.